SchokiCoder/book_modern_c/src/setup.md

 There is a good chance "gdb" comes packed with "mingw" / "Cygwin" already.
 If that is not the case, then get it from the internet.
-Since you are a grown adult, that committed to a path, you can also do the heavy lifting.
+Since you are a grown adult that committed to a path, you can also do the heavy lifting.

 ## Make

+Not to be confused with cmake, that is something else.

 ### Linux